 On June 12, 2020, the Company announced the undertaking of a private placement to raise up to US\$10 million through the issue of new common shares.
-The placement concluded post reporting date on July 13, 2020 raising a total of US\$9.97 million.
-Refer to subsequent events for further details.
+The private placement closed with institutional investors subsequent to the reporting date on July 13, 2020 raising a total of US\$9.97 million.